OutSystems/docs-product/src/deliver-mobile/generate-and-distribute-your-mobile-app/generate-and-distribute-your-mobile-app-for-development-tests.md

 ### Generate the Android App Package (APK)

-You can configure, generate and download an Android mobile app package of your app for development tests in Service Studio or in Service Center.
+You can configure, generate, and download an Android mobile app package of your app for development tests in Service Studio or in Service Center.

 To use Service Studio, do the following:

 1. Go to the app detail screen of the mobile application for which you want to generate the mobile application package.
 Open the [Native Platforms](<intro.md#configure-and-generate-a-mobile-app-package-in-service-studio>) tab.
 1. Click on the **Configure Android App** button or the Android cog icon button if you've already generated a previous Android app.
-1. In the “Build type” dropdown, select the `Debug` option.
+1. In the "Build type" dropdown, select the `Debug` option.
-1. Keep the default app identifier assigned by the platform or write your own (matching reverse domain name notation, e.g. `com.domain.appname`).
+1. Keep the default app identifier assigned by the platform or write your own (matching reverse domain name notation, for example, `com.domain.appname`).
 1. _(Optional step)_ If you want to use a custom keystore to sign the debug version of your app:
     1. Expand the **>Configure Keystore** section in the **Native Platforms** tab.
-    2. Select the keystore and introduce the passwords.
+    1. Select the keystore and introduce the passwords.
-    3. Fill in the alias name and password of the private/public key pair to use.
+    1. Fill in the alias name and password of the private/public key pair to use.
 The alias you must use is the one generated when creating the keystore.
 1. Click **Generate App**.

 When the app generation completes, scan the QR code or copy the created installation link using your device to download the Android package (APK) and install it.

 To use Service Center, do the following:

 1. Access Service Center of the environment (`https://<environmentdomain>/ServiceCenter`).
 1. Go to **Factory**, click on the **Applications** tab and open your application from the applications list.
 1. Select the [Native Platforms](<intro.md#configure-and-generate-a-mobile-app-package-in-service-center>) tab and click on the  Configure  link for the Android entry.
 1. In the **Build type** dropdown, select the `Debug` option.
-1. Keep the default app identifier assigned by the platform or write your own (matching reverse domain name notation, e.g.`com.domain.appname`).
+1. Keep the default app identifier assigned by the platform or write your own (matching reverse domain name notation, for example, `com.domain.appname`).
 1. _(Optional step)_ If you want to use a custom keystore to sign the debug version of your app:
     1. Select the keystore and introduce the passwords.
     1. Fill in the alias name and password of the private/public key pair to use.
 The alias you must use is the one generated when creating the keystore.
 1. Click **Save** to save your settings.
 1. Click **Generate** and wait a few moments while the app is being generated.

 After the app is generated, click the download icon near the version information to download the Android app package (APK).